 When the device is fully folded, you have a smartphone that you can operate with one hand.
-Components like the cameras, but also sensors and the receiver are all placed under the display.
-The device, therefore, has no bezel, it is a full-screen foldable smartphone that can expand into a large tablet, which can be used as a mobile workstation.
+Components like the cameras and sensors and the receiver are all placed under the display.
+The device, therefore, has no bezel; it is a full-screen foldable smartphone that can expand into a large tablet and be used as a mobile workstation.

-The smartphone is a bit thicker than that of the competitor and that is not surprising, because the Intel foldable smartphone is not once, but twice fold open.
+The smartphone is a bit thicker than the competitor, which is not surprising because the Intel foldable smartphone is not once, but twice open.
 In other words, the device consists of three display parts, so you get an extra large tablet at your disposal.
 Each screen section appears to have two cameras (six in total).

 The smartphone can also be folded open to one side, so you have a dual-screen smartphone at your disposal, as we have seen more often with foldable smartphone models.
-It does not matter whether you unfold the phone to the left or right side.
+Whether you unfold the phone to the left or right side does not matter.
 The interface will probably be adjusted accordingly.

 Foldable Intel devices

-Unfortunately, the question remains whether such a foldable Intel smartphone/tablet is ever manufactured.
+Unfortunately, whether such a foldable Intel smartphone/tablet is ever manufactured remains.
 For the time being, you do not have to expect such products in any case.
 Finally, such a large screen also requires a huge battery capacity.

 Intel has so far limited itself to prototypes with two displays.
-The Tiger Rapids notebook is equipped with a regular LCD display and an EPD (Electronic Paper Display) to save energy.
-This dual-screen notebook can also be operated with a stylus pen and will probably be presented at the end of the year by one of Intel’s partners, as PC World reported halfway through last year.
+To save energy, the Tiger Rapids notebook is equipped with a regular LCD display and an EPD (Electronic Paper Display).
+This dual-screen notebook can also be operated with a stylus pen and will probably be presented by one of Intel’s partners at the end of the year, as PC World reported halfway through last year.